This page explains how to make payments of tax, National Insurance, etc. to HM Revenue and Customs (HMRC).

 The easiest way to check you are using the correct reference is to use HMRC's online reference checker.

 Please note that if you are paying Class 1A NIC, the last two digits should always be 13.
-So continuing the example above, if that employer also needed to make a payment of Class 1A NIC for the tax year 2017/18, the reference would be 234MA000123451813.
+So continuing the example above, if that employer also needed to make a payment of Class 1A NIC for the tax year 2018/19, the reference would be 234MA000123451913.

-For further information on paying HMRC electronically, including their bank details and their online debit or credit card payment facility see GOV.UK.
+For further information on paying HMRC electronically, including their bank details, usual clearing times and how to check that a payment has been received, see GOV.UK.

 You may have to pay late payment penalties and interest if you do not pay your PAYE tax/Class 1 NIC, etc. to HMRC on time and in full.
 Late payment penalties and interest apply to all employers.
 You can find more information about penalties and interest on our website here.